 Don’t be fooled by Staceys 50ft killer finks, she has a great commercial eye for brands and sense of detail.
 We recently collaborated again with Stacey, who returned to her banking roots, getting her to help us do the illustrations in the style of the yummy new Westpac brand.
+It was part of a digital writing and website content project.
 Because of Stacey's background in advertising, she gets what you are trying to communicate, gets 'brand guidelines, and comes up with great wee ideas still keeping the charm and humour which is trademark Roper.

 Stacey's talents don't stop there.
 Recently her sister, Jaqueline Anne, dragged her in to do photography for the 2022 MetGala Fashion Week.
 Turns out her sister is equally talented.
 By day she designs hunting gear but she is best known for her KEA dress, which was was selected to appear in World Fashion Week and inspired her collection at the NZ fashion week.
 For the the MetGala, her sister's brief top Stace was, "I want a Lady Godiva girl with long blonde hair on a horse that is rearing - and I want it all shot in camera."
 (She probably also said, "Oh and sis, can you do it for free!).